PSY 100 Introduction to Psychology 3 SH

 PSY 222 The Adult Years 3 SH

 A review of evidence bearing upon the nature, extent and implications of changes and constancies in human functioning during the period of maturity, beginning with the end of adolescence and ending with death.
 Emphasis will be placed on the special ambitions, dreams, stresses, value orientations, successes and failures of adulthood.
 Fall semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 230 Introduction to Brain and Behavior 3 SH